GoogleCloudPlatform/community/tutorials/java-dataflow-quickstart.md

 ## Set up Cloud Dataflow

-To use Dataflow, turn on the Cloud Dataflow APIs and open the Cloud Shell.
+To use Dataflow, enable the Cloud Dataflow APIs and open Cloud Shell.

-### Turn on Cloud APIs
+### Enable Cloud APIs

 Dataflow processes data in many GCP data stores and messaging services, including BigQuery, Cloud Storage, and Cloud Pub/Sub.
 To use these services,